nilsteampassnet/teampass_doc/docs/install/upgrade.md

 It's an introduction page with some recommendations.

-Get logged using an _Administrator account_.
+Log in using an _Administrator account_.

 # Step 2